sprydevs/teammates/README.md

 ## Quick Start

 To work with your own copy of TEAMMATES, checkout the [**Development Guidelines**](https://github.com/a-aaronson/teammates/blob/master/docs/development.md#development-guidelines).
-To login, see [**Logging in to a TEAMMATES instance**](https://github.com/a-aaronson/teammates/blob/master/docs/development.md#logging-in-to-a-teammates-instance).
+To login, append `/web/admin/home` to the URL.

 ## Interested to join TEAMMATES developer team?